proxima-one/prefix-value-queue-go/README.md

 It is used when you add new transaction so you first need to get last saved transaction of same group to calculate new prefix data.</br>

-`Cache entry` is to decrease memory usage by cache by caching only necessary data (not entire Transactions). </br>
+`Cache entry` is to decrease memory usage of cache by caching only necessary data (not entire Transactions). </br>
 You should put in `CacheEntry` only information that is used in `combine` function.

 For example, if you count transfer volumes, you should put in cache entry only last prefix sum because